nancyqn-thompsong9/notes/README.md

 5. Don't be afraid to fail: As a developer, you' ll encounter setbacks and failures.
 Learn from them and use them as opportunities to grow and improve your skills.
 6. Stay organized: Use version control systems like Git to keep track of your work and collaborate with others.
 Organize your projects and code well to make it easier to find and maintain your files.
 7. Be open-minded: Embrace new ideas and technologies, even if they' re outside your comfort zone.
 By doing so, your skill set will become more versatile and valuable in today'

+# 2024-03-14
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote emphasizes that striving to optimize code before it's necessary or without profiling can lead to unnecessary complexity, harder maintenance, and potential bugs.
+Instead, focus on writing clear, readable, and correct code first.
+Optimize only when there's evidence that a part of your code is a genuine performance bottleneck.
+Remember, understanding and simplicity often contribute more to maintainable and efficient software in the long run.